Innovative Geography Teaching Grants

 2014 Innovative Geography Teaching Grant recipients

-Alan Parkinson (King's Ely School) and Dr Benjamin Hennig (Oxford University).
+Alan Parkinson (King's Ely School) and Dr Benjamin Hennig (University of Oxford).
 'LondonMapper: exploring a World city through Census Data'.
-By focusing on London, this project will provide a context which has national relevance, but is on a more manageable scale.
-It will provide a framework for using Census data and a range of visually stunning maps to support imaginative enquiry work, which will also extend students’ critical thinking as they explore the sprawling city of London.
+By focusing on London, this project provides a context which has national relevance, but is on a more manageable scale.
+A framework has been produced for using Census data and a range of visually stunning maps to support imaginative enquiry work, which will also extend students’ critical thinking as they explore the sprawling city of London.

 Paul Turner (Sevenoaks School) and Dr Adam Dennett (University College London).
 'CENTRISt (CENsus teaching ThRough gIS)'.
 A scheme of work will be developed for sixth form students, which will allow them to learn new quantitative analysis and GIS skills through exploring the 2011 Census data, while also engaging with wider substantive and increasingly important themes such as the North / South Divide in the UK or widening inequalities between London / the South East and the rest of the UK at a variety of spatial scales.